Norton Subcourse

 Norton Subcourse is a small village and parish in the county of Norfolk, England, about 9 mi south-west of Great Yarmouth.
 It covers an area of 2233 acre and had a population of 303 in 115 households at the 2001 census, reducing to a population of 298 in 119 households at the 2011 Census.

-The villages name means 'North farm/settlement'.
+The name of the village means 'North farm/settlement'.
 The village was held by the Subcourse family, possibly a corruption of 'Surlecors'.

-Its church, St Mary, is one of 124 existing round-tower churches in Norfolk.
+The village church, St Mary, is one of 124 existing round-tower churches in Norfolk.

 Norton Subcourse is mentioned in the Domesday Book as one of the settlements in Clavering hundred.